learn-co-students/module-4-code-challenge-round-2-houston-web-102819-mod-4-code-challenge-1579707135/README.md

 1) Get the list of Transactions to display on the page as JSON data from the API at this url: [https://boiling-brook-94902.herokuapp.com/transactions](https://boiling-brook-94902.herokuapp.com/transactions).
 2) Render all transactions onto the table.
 3) Now that you are showing all transactions, focus on making the radio buttons work.
+Radio is a type of form input `<input type="radio">`.
+If you're not familiar with them, look it up.
 4) Ensure that the user selecting a radio button renders only the transactions in the selected category (or render all transactions if the selected category is `'All'`).
 5) Build out the search bar.
 As the user types, only show transactions that have a description that includes the search term specified by the user.
 Make sure your radio button feature still works!